Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Fisher Information in Isotropic Pairwise GMRF's

-Regarding the type-II local Fisher information $\psi_{\beta}\left( x_{i} \right)$, informally speaking, it can be interpreted as a curvature measure.
-Thus, points showing low values of this measure have a nearly flat local likelihood (all possible values of $\beta$ have approximatelly the same likelihood), which means that small perturbations on a significant number of points exhibiting low values of this measure can cause a sharp change on $\beta$ parameter, and consequently in the global spatial dependence structure (in other works this patterns are more susceptible to changes since they do not show a ``stable'' configuration).
-On the other side, if we have many patterns exhibiting large values of $\psi_{\beta}\left( x_{i} \right)$, change on the global spatial structure is unlikely to happen.
-In other words, $\Psi_{\beta}$ measures the degree of agreement among the neighboring elements of the pattern themselves.
-These rather informal arguments defines the basis for understanding the meaning of the asymptotic variance of maximum pseudo-likelihood estimators, as it will be discussed in the next Sections.
-Basically, $\psi_{\beta}\left( x_{i} \right)$ is a measure of how sure or confidente we are about the local spatial dependence structure (at a given point $x_i$), since a high average curvature is desired for predicting the system's global spatial dependence structure (better accuracy of $\beta$ MPL estimator).
+It is important to mention that these rather informal arguments define the basis for understanding the meaning of the asymptotic variance of maximum pseudo-likelihood estimators, as we will discuss ahead.
+In summary, $\psi_{\beta}( x_{i} )$ is a measure of how sure or confidente we are about the local spatial dependence structure (at a given point $x_i$), since a high average curvature is desired for predicting the system's global behavior in a reasonable manner (reducing the uncertainty of $\beta$ estimation).

-\subsubsection{Expected Fisher information}
+\section{Expected Fisher Information}

-Unlike the observed Fisher information, the expected Fisher information is strictly a global measure.
-It is defined by the expected value of the squared score function.
-In our approach, we replace the likelihood function (the intractable joint Gibbs distribution) by the pseudo-likelihood function in the definition of the score function:

-or equivalently, in classical inference (exponential family i.i.d random variables), by taking the expectation of the negative of the second derivative, which can be interpreted as being an average curvature:
+In order to avoid the use of approximations in the computation of the global Fisher information in an isotropic pairwise GMRF, in this section we provide an exact expression for $\hat{\phi}_{\beta}$ and $\hat{\psi}_{\beta}$ as type-I and type-II expected Fisher information.
+One advantage of using the expected Fisher information instead of its global observed counterpart is the faster computing time.
+As we will see, instead of computing a single local measure for each observation $x_{i} \in \mathbf{X}$ and then take the average, both $\Phi_{\beta}$ and $\Psi_{\beta}$ expressions depend only on the covariance matrix of the configuration patterns observed along the random field.